Debug-Jeff/Groove-Jive/groove-jive/README.md

 1. Clone the repository:

-I'll provide you with the entire file structure of how your project should look if you've set it up locally based on the changes we've made.
+The entire file structure of the project.

-Here's how your file structure should look:

 ```plaintext
 mood-based-song-recommendation/